pvdz/preval/tests/cases/normalize/expressions/assignments/for_c/auto_ident_delete_computed_c-seq_complex.md

 - (todo) objects in isFree check
-- (todo) computed property access of an ident where the property ident is not recorded;
+- (todo) regular property access of an ident feels tricky;

 ## Globals